The-Cooper-Union-CS102/Lesson-7-Introduction-To-Python/README.md

 which is uncommon to other languages.
 You can actually attach an `else` at the end of a `for` loop.
 According to the Python developers, they wished they had called it `ifnobreak` because that is exactly how it works.
-The code inside the `else` for a `for` loop will trigger if the for loop did not exit via `break`.
+The code inside the `else` on a `for` loop will trigger if the for loop did not exit via `break`.
 We could use this to detect if we did not find a solution in the last problem.
 For example: